How Much Does a Small Business Website Cost in the UK? (2026 Guide)

 - Multi-language support

-Popular options: WordPress, Contentful, Sanity, or custom CMS solutions.
+Popular CMS options: WordPress, Contentful, Sanity, or simpler custom solutions.

 5. Who builds it

-What should a small business website actually include?
+What a small business website should always include

 If a developer can't deliver these basics, it's not worth any price.